 But there are other possible interventions, and we’ll discuss one.
 To motivate it, let’s take a step back and ask why the company wants to decrease the demographic disparity in hiring.

 One answer is rooted in justice to individuals and the specific social groups to which they belong.
-But a different answer comes from the firm’s selfish interests: diverse teams work better.Rock and Grant, “Why Diverse Teams Are Smarter” (Harvard Business Review. https://hbr.org/2016/11/why-diverse-teams-are-smarter, 2016).
+But a different answer comes from the firm’s selfish interests: diverse teams work better Freeman and Huang.“Collaborating with People Like Me: Ethnic Coauthorship Within the United States,” Journal of Labor Economics 33, no. S1 (2015): S289–318.
 From this perspective, increasing the diversity of the cohort that is hired would benefit the firm and everyone in the cohort.
 As an analogy, picking 11 goalkeepers, even if individually excellent, would make for a poor soccer team.

 How do we operationalize diversity in a selection task?
 If we had a distance function between pairs of candidates, we could measure the average distance between selected candidates.
 As a strawman, let’s say we use the Euclidean distance based on the GPA and interview score.
 If we incorporated such a diversity criterion into the objective function, it would result in a model where the GPA is weighted less.
-This technique has the advantage of being blind: we didn’t explicitly consider the group membership, but as a side-effect of insisting on diversity of the other observable attributes, we have also improved demographic diversity.
+This technique doesn’t explicitly consider the group membership.
+Rather, as a side-effect of insisting on diversity of the other observable attributes, it also improves demographic diversity.
 However, a careless application of such an intervention can easily go wrong: for example, the model might give weight to attributes that are completely irrelevant to the task.

 More generally, there are many possible algorithmic interventions beyond picking different thresholds for different groups.
 In particular, the idea of a similarity function between pairs of individuals is a powerful one, and we’ll see other interventions that make use of it.
 But coming up with a suitable similarity function in practice isn’t easy: it may not be clear which attributes are relevant, how to weight them, and how to deal with correlations between attributes.

 The core concern of this book is group disparities in decision making.
 But ethical obligations don’t end with addressing those disparities.
 Fairly rendered decisions under unfair circumstances may do little to improve people’s lives.
 In many cases, we cannot achieve any reasonable notion of fairness through changes to decision-making alone; we need to change the conditions under which these decisions are made.
 In other cases, the very purpose of the system might be oppressive, and we should ask whether it should be deployed at all.